lufog/gnome-app-grid-folders/README.md

 > [!WARNING]
 > Before creating folders, the script resets all existing folders.
+>
+> Also, close all applications and save any unsaved work.
+As there is a possibility of gnome-shell crashing.

 How to use:
 * download `create-folders.sh` and `folder-list` files and place them in the same folder;